goulahyane/NextMedia-coding-challenge/README.md

 cd /etc/ansible/ && ansible-playbook install.yml
 ```

-I suppose the communication check had been done using
+I suppose the communication check has been done using:
 ```
 ansible all -m ping
 ```